roqz/backgammon-tavli/README.md

 - create optional server/ multi-player mode with signal r
+- user accounts for stats
+-
 - random numbers from server
 - server logic validation
 - greenkeeper.io
 - Play Game from history

 ## Implemented
+- drag and drop for touch devices
 - drag and drop for checker movements
 - Game history with print to official backgammon notation
 - Checker Move Animations